chickenzord/rsshub-routes/README.md

       - ./rsshub-routes-tempoco:/app/lib/routes/tempoco:ro
 ```

-- `command`: The official docker image only use `npm run start` need to rebuild the routes by running `npm run build` beforehand.
+- `command`: The official docker image only use `npm run start`.
+We need to rebuild the routes by running `npm run build` beforehand.
 - `volumes`: Mount the cloned route repository in `/app/lib/routes`

 ## Development